H12324/APS360-Project/README.md

 Several helper functions such as quick_qualitative, to_rgb and various others can be found in the notebook too.

 We achieve a PSNR of approximately 20.

+Use APS360_Final for in Colab to replicate results!